suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 The encryption procedure is as follows:

-1. From the MOQT Object obtain MOQT Object payload as the plaintext to encrypt.
-Get the Group ID, Object ID and Serialized Immutable header extension containing the  `Secure Object KID` object Header extension with Key ID as the value  added, from the MOQT object envelope.
+1. Obtain the plaintext payload to encrypt from the MOQT object.
+Extract the Group ID, Object ID, and the Serialized Immutable Header Extension from the MOQT object envelope.
+Ensure the Secure Object KID header extension is included, with the Key ID set as its value.

 2. Retrieve the `moq_key` and `moq_salt` matching the Key ID.